sawyerwatts/Checklists/app.md

 - Does the `README.md` detail:
     - The purpose, abstract, or problem statement of this application?
+        - What are the critical characteristics?
+        - What is this application *not*?
     - How to build the code?
     - How to test the code?
     - How to deploy the code?